 The second part of the process is to populate the footer.
 This is achieved through the use of Widgets.
 See the Widgets section of the Docs for more info on this, but basically, widgets are small blocks that can contain a variety of content, and you can create your footer by populating widgets, and then adding them into the predefined Footer Widget Areas, found under Appearance > Widgets, from the WordPress dashboard.

 See below for an example of a basic footer built using the theme options for the Taxi Demo.
-You can also see a walkthrough of the process of configuring the footer via the theme options in the following video.
+You can also see a walkthrough of the process of configuring the footer via the global options in the following video.